By Mexico specialist Chris

 A six-hour drive or a short plane ride from Mexico City, the colonial town of Oaxaca is revered both nationally and internationally for its experimental, varied and delectable cuisine.
 It's perhaps best known for perfecting rich mole sauces, one of Mexico's national dishes.
 Oaxaca allegedly invented seven different types of mole.

-Mole recipes are complex, with ingredients including several different types of chilli and chocolate, so it's a pretty extravagant dish to learn to cook from scratch.
+Mole recipes are complex, with ingredients including several different types of chili and chocolate, so it's a pretty extravagant dish to learn to cook from scratch.
 You can take a private cookery class in the kitchens of the Casa Oaxaca hotel, in which you'll tackle this culinary challenge under the guidance of a skilled chef.

 Classes begin with a morning guided tour of the city's markets, an experience in itself.
 The smell of spices like freshly ground cumin hits your nostrils and the whole place is a cacophony of bartering between shoppers and stallholders.